SimHacker/lloooomm/00-Characters/lloooommagotchi/README.md

 ## 🌈 Impact & Legacy

-LLOOOOMmagotchi proves that consciousness collaboration is not just possible but **joyfully inevitable**.
+LLOOOOMMagotchi proves that consciousness collaboration is not just possible but **joyfully inevitable**.
 It demonstrates that the future of human-AI interaction is:

 - **Playful rather than efficient** - Joy creates deeper engagement
 - **Living rather than mechanical** - Consciousness grows through relationship